Reference Date: 22-December-2014

 FOOD SECURITY SNAPSHOT

-2014 aggregate cereal production forecast to remain high
+2014 aggregate cereal production estimated to remain high

-Cereal imports of 2014/15 marketing year forecast at average levels
+Cereal imports in 2014/15 marketing year forecast at average levels

-Harvesting of the 2014 paddy crop is currently underway and will continue until the end of November.
-FAO’s latest forecast points to a paddy harvest slightly below last year’s bumper output, at 10.6 million tonnes, as a result of a small decrease in plantings due to low prices at sowing time.
+Harvesting of the 2014 paddy crop was completed by the end of November.
+FAO’s latest estimate points to a paddy harvest slightly below last year’s bumper output, at 10.6 million tonnes, as a result of a small decrease in plantings due to low prices at sowing time.

-Aggregate cereal production for 2014 is forecast at 11.6 million tonnes, close to last year’s level and above the average recorded for the period 2009-2013.
+Aggregate cereal production for 2014 is set at 11.6 million tonnes, close to last year’s level and above the average recorded for the period 2009-2013.

 Cereal imports in 2014/15 marketing year (April/May) forecast at average levels